How to get a $20,000 loan

 Taking out a $20,000 personal loan is a major financial decision.
 Before starting your search, figure out if you actually need to take out such a large loan.
 Then, estimate your borrowing costs to see how much you’ll spend over the life of the loan.

-If you determine that it’s the right move, be sure to compare personal loan rates and terms from multiple lenders to get the best deal.
+If you determine it’s the right move, be sure to compare personal loan rates and terms from multiple lenders to get the best deal.

 You may also like